piercelamb/ml_all/README.md

 ***
 ## Unsupervised Learning

-###THIS PART IS A WIP
-cd Documents/Personal/Academic/Georgia\ Tech/Classes/ML/hw/unsupervised_learning/

-### - To run the code:
+### To run the code (for the impatient):

-If you've cloned the repo, you'll need to download the datasets and put them in the `/supervised_learning/data` folder.
+You should read all the context below, but if you've cloned the repo, you'll need to download the Ford Alertness dataset `/unsupervised_learning/data` folder.
 The links above contain easy-to-find links to download.
-Note Online Shopping Intention has a single CSV while Ford Alertness was already split into Train/Test/Solution.
+Note the Ford Alertness data was already split into Train/Test/Solution.
 All of these CSVs should be in `/data`

 I installed [miniconda](https://docs.conda.io/en/latest/miniconda.html) in order to create